 The journal publications by Levy, Mattes, Swanson, Weiss and Williams cite no funding source, but it was probably industry's Nutrition Foundation because the works by these groups are summarized in NutritionFoundation1980, and there is some slight discussion of industry funding in the 1975 introduction.
 Also in the written record is that US government-funded Conners and Harley allowed their results to be summarized by the Nutrition Foundation and that Conners accepted money from the Nutrition Foundation and allowed them to do compilation of his data.

-It is here where the possibility has to be considered that industry may have funded its choice of anti-Feingold professionals to sway technical results in the usual chicanery now so often seen.
+may have funded its choice of anti-Feingold professionals to sway technical results in the usual chicanery now so often seen.
 But that was well before the tobacco or global warming wars, and society was not yet suspicious.

 Also known long before 1980 but not acknowledged in NutritionFoundation1980 or in Conner's journal reports were two unfortunate timing facts that cloud his works.
 The group was well into an open diet-control study when Feingold's book came out in 1974.
 So that first approach had to be abandoned and a closed (RCT) placebo-controlled double-blind protocol adopted.
 Beatrice Trum Hunter's suggestion that BHT and BHA should be removed from diets was not implemented and published by Feingold until the end of 1977, three years after his book and long after the Conners group was well into execution of their second protocol.
 They were hampered technically by being first, and too early.
 Their fist publication reports guarded conformation of the Feingold diet.
 Compare Conners1976 and the Conners section of NutritionFoundation1980.